 - a.
 Qualify as homeless as defined by section 103 of the McKinney-Vento Act (42 U.S.C.
 11302); - b.
 The PHA must receive a written commitment from the referring agency (Harris County Community Services Department/Coalition for the Homeless) to provide search assistance and supportive services. - 4.
 The PHA will issue up to 25 Foster Youth to Independence (FYI) Tenant Protection Vouchers (TPV) each year.
 The PHA will enter into an agreement with the Coalition for the Homeless and The Harris County Protective Services (HAY Center) to assist the youth in achieving self-sufficiency.
 The agreement will establish timeframes (no more than 36 months) for Youths transitioning out of the foster care system.
 The PHA will offer a voucher to applicants who meet all the following criteria: - a.
-Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; - c.
+Has attained at least 18 years and not more than 24 years of age; - b.
+Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older: - c.
 Is homeless or is at risk of becoming homeless as defined by section 103 of the McKinney-Vento Act (42 U.S.C.
 11302); and - d.
 Are referred to HCHA by a Public Child Welfare Agency (PCWA), i.e., Harris County Child Protective Services (HAY Center) and the Coalition for the Homeless with whom HCHA has executed a Memorandum of Understanding outlining the provider's responsibility to provide supportive services for the referred youth. - 5.
-Each year, HCHA will issue vouchers to up to 20 families that qualify for HCHA's Shelter Plus Care program preference.
-To qualify for the preference, applicants must be referred by an agency that administers Shelter Plus Care vouchers on behalf of Harris County Housing Authority.
-The referring agency must submit a Shelter Plus Care referral form, indicating: - a.
-The family is a suitable candidate for HCHA's HCV Program even though the family will no longer be receiving the ongoing social services provided by the Shelter Plus Care Program, and; - b.
-The referring agency's commitment to providing housing search assistance and supportive services to help the household transition from Shelter Plus Care to HCV, including complying with the Housing Choice Voucher program rules.
+The HCHA will offer a local preference to Foster Youth's that has or will be ageing out of the foster care system.
+The Harris County Housing Authority will offer 60 vouchers each year.
+In order to be eligible for the Foster Youth Voucher the family must: - a. be referred to the HCHA from the Hay Center Program [Public Child Welfare Agency (PCWA)].
+The Hay Center will be responsible for determining eligibility. - b.
+Is homeless or is at risk of becoming homeless as defined by section 103 of the Mckinney-Vento Act (42 U.S.C.
+11302) - 6.
+The HCHA will offer a local preference of no more than 50 vouchers per year to low income families that have been displaced by a federally declared natural disaster within the last 12 months within Harris County, who are homeless or at risk of being homeless.
+The PHA will offer a voucher to families that meet the following criteria: - Is homeless or is at risk of becoming homeless as defined by section 103 of the Mckinney-Vento Act (42 U.S.C.
+11302)